The Scott's Hill site, part of the UARC 146.620 system

 The original repeater on Farnsworth Peak provides impressive coverage, from north of the Utah/Idaho border, west beyond the Utah/Nevada border, to the south into parts of central Utah but pretty much stopping at the Wasatch range to the east of the Salt Lake metro area.
 For the most part, the coverage of Salt Lake area repeaters is limited eastward by the abrupt rise of an 11,000 foot mountain range along the east side of the populated areas and unless a repeater is located atop those mountains, coverage to the east is minimal.
 Unfortunately - or fortunately - repeaters located in the Wasatch intended to provide coverage to the high valley areas east of the Salt Lake Valley tend not to provide good coverage into the Salt Lake valley itself owing to the shielding effects of the mountains themselves - that is, the taller peaks on which repeaters are placed are generally set back a bit and the somewhat lower "front" peaks to their west tend to block the view of the valley.

 Scott's Hill is such a site: It sees well from the East through the Northwest but it can actually see none of the Salt Lake valley to the south and west.
 It does, however, have a good, line-of-sight view of Farnworth Peak, so the linking between the two sites is pretty easy.
-This general exclusivity of coverage also means that having the two repeaters effectively sharing the same frequency would be simplified as there were relatively few places where the two would overlap with comparably-strong signals!
+This general exclusivity of coverage also means that having the two repeaters effectively sharing the same frequency would be simplified as there were relatively few places where the two would overlap with comparable signal levels.

 Voting controller for the 146.620 system.